Christmas Island: Marine Park

 Reefs near the islands have healthy coral and are home to several rare species of marine life.
 The region, along with the Cocos (Keeling) Islands reefs, have been described as "Australia's Galapagos Islands".

 In the 2021 budget the Australian Government committed A$39.1 million to create two new marine parks off Christmas Island and the Cocos (Keeling) Islands.
 The parks will cover up to 740,000 km2 of Australian waters.
 After months of consultation with local people, both parks were approved in March 2022, with a total coverage of 744,000 km2.
 The park will help to protect spawning of bluefin tuna from illegal international fishers, but local people will be allowed to practise fishing sustainably inshore in order to source food.

 Climate

-Christmas Island lies near the southern edge of the equatorial region.
-It has a tropical monsoon climate (Köppen Am) and temperatures vary little throughout the year.
-The highest temperature is usually around 29 C in March and April, while the lowest temperature is 23 C and occurs in August.
-There is a dry season from July to October with only occasional showers.
-The wet season is between November and June and includes monsoons, with downpours of rain at random times of the day.
+Christmas Island lies near the southern edge of the equatorial region, and has a tropical monsoon climate (Köppen Am).
+Temperatures vary little throughout the year, but there is distinct variation in seasonal precipitation.
+From July to October, there is the dry season with only occasional showers, although the island is not sunny.
+On average, the airport weather station experienced only 7.9 clear days whilst enduring 188.0 cloudy days per annum from 1972 to 2010.

+Meanwhile, the wet season is between November and June and includes monsoons, with downpours of rain at random times of the day.
 Tropical cyclones also occur in the wet season, bringing very strong winds, heavy rain, wave action, and storm surge.

+The weather station at the airport records temperature, precipitation, 3 pm conditions and cloud since 1972.
+Due to its elevation of around 261 m, the airport is around 2 C-change cooler than at sea level.

+The weather station near the coastline previously recorded temperature and rainfall between 1901 and 1973.